Family Meals Focus

 Three-month-old Chi-Ho, adopted from China, weighed at the 5th percentile.
 The pediatrician assumed she was undernourished and said, “do whatever you have to do to get food into her.”
 So Chi-Ho’s adoptive mother force-fed her.
 She concentrated her formula, and repeatedly put the nipple in her mouth until she ate the amount the pediatrician prescribed.
 The mother started solids early and did the same thing with the spoon – she held the spoon in front of Chi-Ho’s mouth until she gave in and ate.
 By age seven months, Chi-Ho’s weight was up to the 75th percentile.

 The pediatrician assumed he knew more than Chi-Ho did about how much she needed to eat and how she needed to grow.
 He encouraged her parents to get her to eat more than Chi-Ho readily accepted.
-It would have been better to follow her feeding cues and see what happened.
+It would have been better to follow sDOR, respect her feeding cues and see what happened.
 If Chi-Ho were truly undernourished, she would have eaten more and grown faster.
 His advice was tragic for both Chi-Ho and her parents.
 Attachment powerfully takes place around feeding.
 Every child is born with the longing to be understood.
-To feel loved and to love back, Chi-Ho needed her parents to what she wanted and needed with feeding.
+To feel loved and to love back, Chi-Ho needed her parents to do what she wanted and needed with feeding.
+Ignoring her when she indicated she was full and forcing her to eat more is the opposite of being understanding.

 Alexi gained attachment through feeding